 Third step: Mix your solutions

 Before you can apply your PChrome base coat, you first need to mix it.
-Your kit comes with four solutions that are marked S, R, D and W. You’ll also see bottles that are labeled as 2KA base coat, 2KB hardener, 2K black reducer, 2KA topcoat and 2K clear reducer.
-Set aside the 2KA topcoat and 2K clear reducer.
+Your kit comes with four solutions that are marked S, R, D and W. You’ll also see bottles that are labeled as 2KA and 2KB (your basecoat/topcoat).

 To mix your solutions, mix the S, R and D solutions separately with deionized water at a ratio of one part of the solution to every 30 milliliters of water.
 The W solution is mixed at a ratio of 4 parts of the solution to every 30 milliliters of water.
 After you have mixed these four solutions, set the bottles of the mixtures aside.

 Next, mix your base coat.
-For this, you will mix one part of your 2KA base coat together with 1 part of your 2KB reducer.
-To this, add 20 percent of the total volume of the 2K black reducer.
+For this, you will mix one part of your 2KA base coat together with 1 part of your 2KB.

 Fourth step: Apply your basecoat

 Spray your basecoat on the part moving from the bottom to the top of the piece, using fast, horizontal motions.
 After you have applied the base coat, make certain that you clean your spray gun with acetone or paint thinner.
 The basecoat then needs to cure for 24 hours at room temperature.